awsdocs/aws-encryption-sdk-docs/doc_source/configure.md

 When the key ID of the wrapping key doesn't specify a Region, you can use the **region** attribute of the `--wrapping-keys` to specify the region, such as `--wrapping-keys key=$keyID region=us-east-1`\.

 ```
+# Encrypt with a multi-Region KMS key in us-east-1 Region

 # To run this example, replace the fictitious key ARN with a valid value.
 $ mrkUSEast1=arn:aws:kms:us-east-1:111122223333:key/mrk-1234abcd12ab34cd56ef1234567890ab